Tuesday 3 October 2017

 - Inspire people and communities to be creative and sustainable with their waste

 - Provide skills and opportunities to build an environmentally sustainable community

-Examples of projects which could receive funding include:
+Projects which could receive funding include

 - Repair cafes and workshops